marcelm/cutadapt/README.md

 ====================

 Please also see the command-line help:

     cutadapt --help

-The basic command-line for cutadapt looks like this:
+The basic command-line for cutadapt is:

     cutadapt -a AACCGGTT input.fastq > output.fastq

 The adapter sequence is given with the `-a` option.
-Replace AACCGGTT with your actual adapter sequence.
+Replace `AACCGGTT` with your actual adapter sequence.

 input.fastq is a file with reads.
 The result will be written to standard output.
 Use redirection with `>` (or the `-o` option) to